MinMiguelM/connector-utility/README.md

         type: object
         props:    # If type=object, then use props to specify the object's properties
           - name: first_name
-            description: First name of a person    # Used for documentation when the -d option ins specified.
+            description: First name of a person    # Used for documentation when the -d option is specified.
             type: string
           - name: last_name
             description: Last name of a person